 3. What is the recommended type of sealer for my Natural Stone?

-Natural Stones must be protected with a high-quality Penetrating Sealer (Stone Impregnator) during installation.
+Natural Stones require a high-quality stone impregnator during installation.

 Designed to be absorbed into the stone, it protects the material from within the surface.
-Compared to a Topical Sealer, which creates a thin-film coating on the surface, a Penetrating Sealer will neither turn yellow nor be peeled-off since it is on the surface.
+Compared to a topical sealer, which creates a thin-film coating on the surface, a stone impregnator will neither turn yellow nor be peeled-off since it is on the surface.
 It does not affect the appearance of the stone.

 Sealing, however, does not offer an absolute impenetrable shield against staining.
 It only increases the window period of blotting time, allowing easy removal of liquid should any spill or drip occur.